po1sigala/live/01-Class-Content/16-Project-2-Contd/02-Homework/README.md

 Your updated portfolio should:

 1. Display your contact information.
-If you don't want to share your personal email or phone number, use a separate email that you will only use for coding, also known as a developer email and/or a call forwarding service, such as [Google Voice](https://voice.google.com/).
+If you don't want to share your personal email or phone number, use a separate email that you will only use for coding, also known as a developer email, and/or a call forwarding service, such as [Google Voice](https://voice.google.com/).

 2. Have links to your GitHub profile and LinkedIn profile